nzakas/understandinges6/manuscript/11-Promises.md

 In this example, `Promise.resolve()` calls `thenable.then()` so that a promise state can be determined.
 The promise state for `thenable` is fulfilled because `resolve(42)` is called inside the `then()` method.
 A new promise called `p1` is created in the fulfilled state with the value passed from `thenable` (that is, 42), and the fulfillment handler for `p1` receives 42 as the value.

-The same process can be used with `Promise.reject()` to create a rejected promise from a thenable:
+The same process can be used to create a rejected promise from a thenable:

 ```js
 let thenable = {